wearemd/spa-starter/README.md

 ```

 ## Code formatting using Sublime Text
-For code formatting in this starter we use a Sublime Text plugin called SublimeJsPrettier which use [prettier-eslint-cli](https://github.com/prettier/prettier-eslint) following [standard](https://github.com/standard/standard) style guide.
+For code formatting in this starter we use a Sublime Text plugin called [SublimeJsPrettier](https://github.com/jonlabelle/SublimeJsPrettier) which use [Prettier](https://prettier.io/).
 Here is our configuration for that particular plugin:

 ```json
 {